These Stocks are the Biggest Pre-Market Movers on Thursday

 5 Biggest Movers

-Xerox Holdings Corporation (XRX) lost almost 12% in pre-market trading, at last check, disappointing investors with a first-quarter 2022 loss of $0.12 per share, compared with analysts’ earnings expectations of $0.13 per share.
-Meanwhile, the company reported upbeat revenues and provided a strong outlook.
-For 2022, Xerox expects revenue of $7.1 billion, above the consensus estimate of $7.05 billion.
+Another gainer, Charles River Laboratories International, Inc. (CRL) had gained 13% in the pre-market session at the time of writing.
+The surge in price followed a rise of 3.14% at Wednesday’s close.
+The early-stage contract research company has launched LogicaTM, an artificial intelligence (AI) powered drug solution, in partnership with Valo Health, Inc. The solution is likely to translate “clients’ biological insights into optimized preclinical assets”.

-Coca-Cola Consolidated, Inc. (COKE) completes the list.
-It rose 8.5% in pre-market trading at the time of writing.
-Though there is no fundamental news to explain the trading frenzy, it seems the recent declaration of a quarterly dividend of $0.25 per share to be paid on May 12 to shareholders of record on April 28, has kept positive momentum alive in the company.
-The company is engaged in the production, marketing, and distribution of nonalcoholic beverages.
+Software company ServiceNow, Inc. (NOW) rounded off the list.
+It had recorded a more than 9% jump in the pre-market trading at the time of writing.
+Positive sentiment followed the company’s upbeat first-quarter 2022 results, surpassing both earnings and revenue expectations.
+ServiceNow reported EPS of $1.73 per share, above the Street’s estimate of $1.70.
+Additionally, revenue for the quarter stood at $1.72 billion, beating the consensus estimate of $1.7 billion.
+For Q2 2022, the company expects subscription revenues in the range of $1.67 billion to $1.675 billion.

-Continue to watch this space for possible volatility upon the market opens.
+Continue to watch this space for possible volatility when the market opens.
 Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…

 Discover new investment ideas with data you can trust